 (5) The license must be posted in an area visible to residents and visitors at the facility at all times and made available for inspection to any person who requests it.

 (6) The license shall not be altered, modified or defaced in any way.

-(7) The department may conduct surveys or inspections of licensed facilities, as it deems necessary and appropriate, to determine initial or continued compliance with requirements or to determine whether deficiencies have been corrected, or upon complaint or allegation of licensure violations by any agency or individual.
+(7) The department may conduct surveys or inspections of licensed facilities, as it deems necessary and appropriate, to determine initial or continued compliance with requirements or to determine whether deficiencies have been corrected, or upon complaint or allegation of licensure violations by any provider or individual.
 Inspections or surveys may be unscheduled and unannounced, and may include all areas of the facility regardless of resident access.

 (8) The department shall have access to all records, accounts, and other documents relating to the operation of the facility, as well as access to all areas in the facility and to the operator, staff, and all residents, as the department deems necessary and appropriate.